centrifuge/centrifuge-chain/docs/DEVELOPING.md

    - etc

-5. **Build and test the project and migrate any introduced change**
+5. **Build and test the project and migrate any new introduced changes**

     Now that all dependencies are aligned with the latest version of Polkadot, run build and test commands and address any compilation issue.